-BCEIA’s BEST Conference attracts Environmental Professionals every May for two days of technical sessions, networking opportunities, and a sponsor exhibition.
-Conference registration includes a welcoming reception, technical sessions, panel discussions, an off-site networking reception, and all meals and coffee breaks.
+The British Columbia Environment Industry Association’s BEST Conference attracts environmental professionals every May for two days of technical sessions, networking opportunities, and a sponsor exhibition.

 4599 Chateau Blvd, Whistler, BC V0N 1B4

-We have secured special conference rates for attendees at BEST 2018.
-You can find those rates by following the link below.
+We have secured special conference rates for attendees at BEST 2020.

 Conversely, you may call the in-house Reservations Department at 1-800-606-8244 to make your reservation.
-Please identify yourself as being part of the “BEST 2018 Conference” or group code ‘'0518BEST_001’ in order to receive the group rates.
+Please identify yourself as being part of the “BEST 2020 Conference” or group code ‘'0520BEST_001” in order to receive the group rates.